-In Our Own Voices is chamber opera written by Westerly composer Eliane Aberdam as a gift to the Westerly Community on the occasion of the town 350th anniversary.
-The libretto (script) written by Sarah Carleton contains seven-scenes and tells the story of two women separated from their birth families and adopted by families of a different race.
-They struggle to overcome feelings of rejection and worthlessness as they undertake journeys to meet their respective birth families.
-The topic of transracial adoption is complex, and the story illustrates how race and racism impact adoptees.
+In Our Own Voices is chamber opera written by Westerly composer Eliane Aberdam as a gift to the Westerly Community on the occasion of Westerly 350th anniversary.
+The libretto (script) written by Sarah Carleton contains seven-scenes that explore the story of two transracial adoptees, Brooke and Olivia, as they search for their birth parents.
+Their stories reveal the complexities that transracial adoptees often face in dealing with racism, loss, and identity.

-The show will be followed by a short Q & A led by the librettist –Carleton herself the sibling of five interracial adoptees.
-Music and storytelling can be a source of healing, and have the power to inspire change, by helping us learn to hear others’ stories with more compassion.
-Refreshments will be served.
+The concert in the library will be followed by a short Q & A led by the librettist –Carleton herself the sibling of five transracial adoptees.
+Through her own experiences she has found music and storytelling to be a source of healing and a powerful way to help us listen to one another’s stories with greater compassion.
+Refreshments will be served following the Westerly show.

 Duration: 60 minutes

 Content Warnings for this production: This performance includes depictions of racism and suicide.